Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-Kentavious Caldwell-Pope and the rest of the Denver Nuggets match up versus the Phoenix Suns in the NBA Playoffs on Saturday, at 8:30 PM ET.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates hit the court versus the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.

-If you'd like to place a wager on Caldwell-Pope's props, we dive into his available ones, providing some stats and trends, below.
+In this article we will break down Caldwell-Pope's prop bets, using stats to help you make good predictions.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns